antoniosimuncic/VERN_Air-Quality-Meter/README.md

 # Week 5 - Component procurement

 In the fifth week of the project, I focused on component procurement and ordering essential parts to prepare for assembly.
-I purchased components from Mouser to ensure reliability for critical parts, while sourcing additional items from Aliexpress for cost-effectiveness.
+I purchased components from Mouser to ensure the reliability of critical parts while sourcing additional items from Aliexpress for cost-effectiveness.
 Additionally, I ordered the PCBs and a stencil for solder application from JLCPCB.
 With components and PCBs on the way, the project is set to progress smoothly into the assembly phase once all parts arrive.

 [Bill of Materials](https://html-preview.github.io/?url=https://github.com/antoniosimuncic/VERN_Air-Quality-Meter/blob/main/Hardware/100008_hw-vern-aqm/Manufacturing/Assembly/ibom/ibom.html)